aaronsb/jira-assets-api-client/README.md

 ### DefaultService

-The main service for interacting with Atlassian Assets API.
+The main service for interacting with Atlassian JSM Insight API.
 Some key methods include:

+- `schemaList()`: Get all schemas
+- `objectTypeFindAll()`: Get all object types
 - `objectFindAll()`: Get all objects
 - `objectFindById(id)`: Get a specific object by ID
 - `objectCreate(data)`: Create a new object